org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

   nc = 1024
 ```

-`phy.dc0=85` shifts the center by approximately `2000Hz`.
-Carriers go from -512 to +512 to span the band 12kHz to 36kHz. `85/512 ~= 1/6`, so the center will shift roughly by `1/6` of 12kHz = 2000Hz (the positive half band) to 26kHz from 24kHz.
+`phy.dc0=85` shifts the centre by approximately `2000Hz`.
+Carriers go from -512 to +512 to span the band 12kHz to 36kHz. `85/512 ~= 1/6`, so the centre will shift roughly by `1/6` of 12kHz = 2000Hz (the positive half band) to 26kHz from 24kHz.

 `phy[2].bw=0.5` will reduce the active carriers by half, so a bandwidth of 12kHz.
 Thus together, the used bandwidth will go from 20kHz to 32kHz.

-For Unet audio, the same settings will shift the center by 1kHz to 13kHz with a bandwidth of 6kHz.
+For Unet audio, the same settings will shift the centre by 1kHz to 13kHz with a bandwidth of 6kHz.
 Therefore from 10kHz to 16kHz, this is seen below (plvl=-25, trigger -70, may vary for user).

 <p align="center"><img src="../assets/img/freqBandControl/ofdm-psd.png" style="zoom:50%;"/></p>

+Note that if there is a frequency band to be avoided, we can position the used band to the "left" or "right" of it by adjusting `nc`, `dc0` and `bw`.
+Note that going far away from the ideal transducer resonance region will reduce transmission efficiency.

-The usage and meaning of other parameters for OFDM is covered in other blogs (<<Reference>>).
+The usage and meaning of other parameters for OFDM is covered in other blogs (<< add Reference >>).

 ## FHBFSK frequency band control